 - How do I find out which school my child would attend?

-In most cases, that depends on your address of residence, but there are programs such as Open Enrollment and Inter/Intra-District Transfers that can allow you to attend a specific school, even if you do not live within its boundaries.
+In most cases, that depends on your address of residence, but there are programs such as Inter/Intra-District Transfers that can allow you to attend a specific school, even if you do not live within its boundaries.
 Use the School Finder to determine your school of residence.

 - What programs are available at Modesto City Schools